-At the heart of the LACROIX Electronics design center our engineers and technicians design the circuit boards of tomorrow, test the latest industrial processes, start new trends and innovate, helping us to continuously meet our customers' demands.
+At the heart of the Electronics design center, our engineers and technicians design the circuit boards of tomorrow, test the latest industrial processes, start new trends and innovate, helping us to continuously meet our customers' demands.
 Among them is Jean-Baptiste, a hardware developer at the design center based in Cesson, near Rennes in France.
 Let's get to know him better!

 When I was very young, I was already fascinated by electronics!
 After completing my baccalaureate in Industrial Science and Technology, I went on to study a degree at the ESEO electronics school (Ecole Supérieure Electronique de l’Ouest) based in Angers.
 I chose the on-board electronics sector, and took an additional course in connected objects.
-During my course, I did my first internship and then completed a work-study programme in the LACROIX Electronics design center.
+During my course, I did my first internship and then completed a work-study programme at LACROIX Electronics design center.
 It was a very enriching experience.
 After graduating in 2016, I was then hired on a fixed-term contract and I am now on a permanent contract.

 As a hardware developer, I carry out design projects for circuit boards for our customers operating in the industrial, automotive, civil and defence avionics, home automation and medical sectors.

 My role is to develop electronic assemblies so that the final product complies with both the customer’s specifications and the industrial requirements of LACROIX, and can therefore be industrialised.